dbouget/raidionics_seg_lib/README.md

 ```

 ## [Docker](https://github.com/dbouget/raidionics_seg_lib#docker)
-:warning: The Docker image can only perform inference using the CPU, there is no GPU support at this stage.
+:warning: The following Docker image can only perform inference using the CPU.
+Another Docker image has been created, able to leverage
+the GPU (see further down below).
+If the CUDA version does not match your machine, a new Docker image can be built manually,
+simply modifying the base torch image to pull from inside Dockerfile_gpu.

 ```
-docker pull dbouget/raidionics-segmenter:v1.2
+docker pull dbouget/raidionics-segmenter:v1.2-py38-cpu
 ```

 For opening the Docker image and interacting with it, run:
 ```
-docker run --entrypoint /bin/bash -v /home/<username>/<resources_path>:/home/ubuntu/resources -t -i --runtime=nvidia --network=host --ipc=host dbouget/raidionics-segmenter:v1.2
+docker run --entrypoint /bin/bash -v /home/<username>/<resources_path>:/workspace/resources -t -i --network=host --ipc=host dbouget/raidionics-segmenter:v1.2-py38-cpu
 ```

 The `/home/<username>/<resources_path>` before the column sign has to be changed to match a directory on your local